robenkleene/collections/cards/computer-science.md

 - **What is an adjacency matrix?
 How use string nodes with one?** A `n x n` matrix to represent a graph of `n` items where each value represents connections between items `i` and `j`.
 To use string nodes, use a hash table to map a key to an integer.
 - **What is an adjacency list?
 How is it implemented for integer nodes versus string nodes?** Storing neighboring nodes in a list, using a multidimensional list for integers or an associative array for other types of nodes.
 - **In a graph, what are neighbors?** Two connected nodes

+### Linked List

 - **How do you insert a node at the beginning of a doubly linked list?**
      1. First set the new node's pointers: Set its previous to head and its next to head's next.
      2. Then set head and head's next's pointers: Set the previous of head's next to the new node, and head's next to the new node.
 - **What is a simple way to move a node to the beginning of a linked list?** Remove the node, then add it
+- **What is a trick for deleting a node that you just have a pointer to in a singly linked list in `O(1)`?
+What has to be true for this technique to work?** Set the nodes value to the value of the next node, and delete the next node.
+The list must be circular for this technique to work, otherwise you can't delete the last node.

 ### Bloom Filter